libbyshoop/csinparallel/modules/DrugDesignInParallel/source/hadoop/hadoop.rst

 Questions for exploration
 #########################

-- Try running the example :download:`dd_hadoop.java <code/dd_hadoop.java>` on a system with Hadoop installed.
+- Try running the example dd_hadoop.java on a system with Hadoop installed.

 	- This code does not generate data for the “map” stage, so you will have to produce your own randomly generated ligands, perhaps capturing the output from ``Generate_tasks()`` for one of the other implementations.